adgayle/aws-saa-study-guide/saa.md

 * CNAME records convert to another name which can then be converted to an IP address
 * Time to Live (TTL) is the time the DNS record will be cached for.
 Reduce the TTL to propagate changes quickly
 * Alias records can be used with naked domain names and CNAME records cannot e.g. m.example.com can have an ALIAS of example.com but not a CNAME
-* Alias records are better / faster because AWS automatically reflects ELB IP address changes
+* Alias records are better / faster because AWS automatically reflects ELB and other service IP address changes
 * Alias records can point directly to AWS resources by name and automatically gets updated
 * Uses health checks to determine if your application is healthy and use that in routing traffic